jrg94/CSE5544/assignment01/README.md

 some ratio data.
 In particular, I was interesting in looking at some of the disparity between men and women in the healthcare data.

+Since I had already looked at incident data, I decided to analyze the injury code data which determines when patients came in for a diagnosis.
+Either they came in the same day of the injury (NSFINJ) or some time later (VCODE).

+To generate this graph, I had to do quite a bit of data analysis which included filtering the data set by multiple columns (i.e. MALE & NSFINJ, MALE & VCODE, etc.).
+After completing all the calculations, I had to redesign the x-axis labels and provide a numerical for the data.
+Apparently, VTK can't handle string data along the axes automatically.

+As it turns out, women came in the same day at a 100% rate which is nearly unbelievable.
+Whereas, men turned up to the doctor just a bit over half of the time the same day.
+Otherwise, they went sometime later.

+In addition, it's clear in this case that men were overwhelmingly more likely to go to the doctor than women.
+Whether that means men get hurt and sick more often is left up to further analysis.

+I find this style of graph--although simple--very eloquent as it clearly shows ratio information between men and women, men and men, and women and women.

 ## Favorite Image

 Of the four visualizations above, my favorite visualization is: